 Accuracy of Ancient Manuscripts and the Dead Sea Scrolls

 One of the first questions on everybody’s mind was whether the Scrolls containing the oldest copies of the Old Testament would agree with modern copies.
-The Jewish scribal copying of the Old Testament was exacting, slow, but very accurate.
+The Jewish scribal copying of the Old Testament was exacting, slow, and accurate.

 Except for a few copying errors here and there, the Dead Sea Scrolls were virtually identical to their counterparts from the ninth century.
 This means that the doubts of secular scholars concerning the accuracy of modern versions were unfounded.
 Allegro notes,